alirezaebrahimi5/GoQ/README.md

 Happy coding! 🚀
 ```

-### Key Points in the `README.md`:
+### Key Updates

-1. **Installation**: Instructions to install the package using `go get`.
-2. **Usage**: Step-by-step guide for adding tasks, running workers, and scheduling tasks.
-3. **Example Application**: A simple example to demonstrate how to use the task queue in a real-world scenario.
-4. **Redis Dependency**: Information on the requirement for Redis and how to quickly set it up.
-5. **Configuration**: Brief information on how to configure the Redis client if needed.
-6. **License and Contribution**: Licensing information and a call for contributions.

-This document will serve as a guide for developers using your task queue package in their projects.
+1. **Configuration Section**: Added a new section to specify how to set up the `config.yaml` file for multiple task queues and Redis connection settings.
+2. **Usage Examples**: Updated examples to show how to push tasks to different queues based on the configuration.
+3. **Worker Management**: Included how to start multiple workers for processing tasks from different queues.

+This updated document should guide users on how to utilize your task queue system effectively while configuring multiple task queues.
+Let me know if you need further adjustments!